A mother’s love is forever, a mother’s like is for….sometimes?!

 Is it the child we don’t like or their behaviour?
 I look down and my hysterical, snot covered offspring.
 It is hard to tell right now.
 I stop and sigh.
 He is not evil, not the devil incarnate.
 Do I like what he is doing right now?
 Hell no. But I am his mother, it is my responsibility to manage this behaviour.
 To manage my response and my feelings.

+So I put four Jaffa cakes in my mouth in one go and secretly comfort eat in the cupboard.
+TAKE A DEEP BREATH.
 Avoid comparing your child to other children.
 That sweet little girl from next door, she bites and eats potpourri.

 Parenting is imperfection, joy, sorrow and a thousand feelings in-between.

-Finding the ‘like’
+Finding the ‘like’.

 Our kids are not always hideous (sometimes they are asleep).
 They are sometimes frustrated, anxious, going through one of the many cognitive, emotional or social developmental spikes.
 They may really REALLY want that bowl of ice cream you selfishly won’t give them.